killop/anything_about_game/README.md

 * [SalviaRenderer](https://github.com/wuye9036/SalviaRenderer) SALVIA is the rasterizer based software renderer.
 The goal of SALVIA is capacity of Direct3D 10+.
 #### 3rd-Binding
 - [EmberGL](https://github.com/EmberGL-org/EmberGL) EmberGL (Ember Graphics Library) is a low-level open source graphics library
+- [igl](https://github.com/facebook/igl) Intermediate Graphics Library (IGL) is a cross-platform library that commands the GPU.
+It provides a single low-level cross-platform interface on top of various graphics APIs (e.g. OpenGL, Metal and Vulkan).
 - [veldrid](https://github.com/mellinoe/veldrid) A low-level, portable graphics library for .NET.
 - [sharpdx](http://sharpdx.org/) SharpDX is an open-source managed .NET wrapper of the DirectX API.
 - [SharpVulkan](https://github.com/jwollen/SharpVulkan) C# bindings for the Vulkan graphics API, used by the Xenko game engine.